nessan/admonitions/README.md

 ## Acknowledgements

-This extension is inspired by the simplicity of [AsciiDoc][] admonitions and uses the same `CSS` to style the output.
+This extension is inspired by the simplicity of [AsciiDoc][] admonitions and uses similar `CSS` to style the output.

-AsciiDoc also has the concept of a *block* admonition which is not replicated in this extension as Quarto's callout blocks work perfectly well for that purpose.
+AsciiDoc also has the concept of a *block* admonition, which is not replicated in this extension, as Quarto's callout blocks work perfectly well for that purpose.

 ## TODO

-1. It should be possible to customise the filter and, for example, let the user change the icons associated with the various admonitions.
+1. Customising the filter should be possible, such as letting the user change the icons associated with the various admonitions.
 2. The filter only handles `HTML` output.

 ## Contact